kettanaito/react-advanced-form/README.md

   </tr>
 </table>

 There are also [field grouping](https://kettanaito.gitbooks.io/react-advanced-form/components/Field.Group.html), dynamic props, API to create fields with your own custom logic, and much more.
+Make sure to take your time in the official documentation.

 <br>